ynput/ayon-documentation/website/docs/admin_server_updating_pipeline.md

 The `Update Pipeline` tool is designed to be user-friendly, transparent, and fast.
 It automatically detects which addons need updates and identifies the platforms you’re already using (whether it’s MacOS, Windows, or Linux).
 The update process only requires two simple clicks, select the menu option, and hit the `Update Pipeline` button.

 :::info
-Keep in mind This will not affect your existing setup, a new bundle will be created for the new release.
+Keep in mind this will not affect your current production configuration, a new bundle will be created for the new release.
 :::

 ![](assets/server/admin/update_pipeline.png)